First Bahrain practice kicks off F1 year after dramatic off-season | TSN

 SAKHIR, Bahrain (AP) — After the most dramatic offseason in recent Formula 1 history comes its longest ever season.

-Thursday practice for the season-opening Bahrain Grand Prix launches the first of 24 race weekends.
-Champion Max Verstappen — sixth in the first practice — is among several drivers raising concerns about the impact of a relentless schedule.
+The season-opening Bahrain Grand Prix will be the first of 24 race weekends.
+Champion Max Verstappen — sixth in the first practice Thursday — is among several drivers raising concerns about the impact of a relentless schedule.

-As practice got underway, the focus remained on Red Bull and its team principal Christian Horner.
-He remains in charge after the team's parent company in Austria said on Wednesday that a grievance made against him was dismissed after an internal investigation.
+As practice got underway, the focus remained on Red Bull and team principal Christian Horner.
+He remains in charge after the team's parent company in Austria said a grievance made against him was dismissed after an internal investigation, but the matter continued to dog Horner Thursday after alleged evidence was made public via anonymous email.

 Also this offseason, seven-time champion Lewis Hamilton stunned the series by announcing he is moving to Ferrari next year.
 The switch surprised his current team, Mercedes, and even his parents.
 Also, Netflix star Guenther Steiner was removed from his role leading the Haas team.